2Geigh/2Geigh/README.md

-Hello, I’m Nick Garcia, an undergraduate molecular biology and genetics student at the University of Toronto.
+Hey, I’m Nick, an undergraduate biology student at the University of Toronto specializing in genomic and transcriptomic bioinformatics as they pertain to botany.

-I’m interested in botanical genomics, pathology, and biotechnology as they relate to agriculture.
-Software development just so happens to be really fun.

 I can be reached at nick.garcia@mail.utoronto.ca.